-05PC 305 ELECTRIC CIRCUITS L Т Р 05PC 305 ELECTRIC CIRCUITS 4 0 0
+05PC 305 ELECTRIC CIRCUITS L Т Р -

-- To provide sound knowledge about the fundamentals of electric circuits and their analysis. - To impart knowledge on solving circuits using network theorems. - To acquaint the phenomenon of resonance in coupled circuits. - To attain the transient response of circuits. - To analyze the three-phase circuit with the help of phasor diagrams. - To study magnetic circuits for the calculation of magnetic quantities.
+- To provide sound knowledge of the fundamentals of electric circuits for analysis. - To impart knowledge on solving circuits using network theorems. - To introduce the phenomenon of resonance in coupled circuits. - To obtain the transient response of circuits. - To analyze the three phase circuit with phasor diagrams. - To study magnetic circuits for the calculation of magnetic quantities.

-Unit-I : DC Circuits
+Unit-I: DC Circuits

-Types of sources - relation between voltage and current in network elements - active, passive, linear, nonlinear, unilateral, bilateral, lumped, distributed elements - Graph Theory - concept of tree, branch, cotree, link, loop, and cutset Kirchoff's laws - Series and Parallel circuits - Voltage and Current division techniques- Mesh Current and Node Voltage Methods.
+Types of sources - relation between voltage and current in network elements - active, passive, linear, nonlinear, unilateral, bilateral, lumped, distributed elements - Graph Theory - concept of tree, branch, cotree, link, loop, and cutset Kirchoff's laws - Series and Parallel circuits -Voltage and Current division techniques- Mesh Current and Node Voltage Methods.